requiemofthesouls/pigeomail/README.md

 ### Setting up the project locally:

-1. Take a copy of your config from default config (in .deploy folder)
+1. Take a copy of your config from default config (in configs folder)

       ``` cp config.dev.yaml config.yaml ```

-2. Up the required containers( docker-compose located in .deploy folder)
+2. Up the required containers( docker-compose located in build/package folder)

-      ``` docker-compose -f .deploy/... up ```
+      ``` docker compose -f build/package/docker-compose up ```

 3. Generate token from telegram by creating a bot, using [@BotFather](https://t.me/botfather)